Carlo Bartolomeo Rastrelli

-Carlo Bartolomeo Rastrelli (1675 in Florence, Italy – 18 November 1744 in Saint Petersburg, Russia) was an Italian sculptor and architect.
+Carlo Bartolomeo Rastrelli (11 January 1666 – 18 November 1744) was an Italian sculptor and architect.
 Born in Italy, he moved in 1716 to Russia, where he worked until his death.
 His most famous works include the Monument to Peter I (St. Michael's Castle) and a wax figure and several busts of Peter the Great.
 His son Francesco Bartolomeo Rastrelli became a prominent architect in Russia.

 Biography

 Carlo Bartolomeo Rastrelli was born in Florence, Tuscany, in the family of a wealthy nobleman Francesco Rastrelli.
 Carlo received versatile training in arts, which included work with bronze and jewelry, as well as drawing, casting and architecture design.
 However, he could not apply his skills in Florence, which was going through an economic crisis.
 Rastrelli moved with his wife, a Spanish noblewoman, to Rome and then to Paris, where she gave birth to their son Francesco Bartolomeo.
 In 1706, Rastrelli completed the tomb of a minister of Louis XIV of France, for which he received the title of Count.
 The tomb was demolished in 1792.

 He continued designing tombstones in the Baroque style, but they found less success in France, which already moved toward Neoclassicism.
 Peter the Great used this situation to attract demoted artists to Russia, and so in 1715 Rastrelli and his son were invited to Russia.